-Appearance Theif: This one wants to be you when it comes to your style and personality.
+Appearance Thief: This one wants to be you, when it comes to your style and personality.

-Idea Theif: The idea thief loves your ideas so much that they want them for themselves.
+Idea Thief: The idea thief loves your ideas so much that they want them for themselves.

 Sometimes the only thing you can do is talk to your copycat.
 If you’ve tried other things, but it doesn’t work you may just have to talk to them straight up.